Vegan Pregnancy: Nutrients & Tips for a Healthy Diet

-Why You Need: Calcium is important for the development of foetal bones, heart, muscles and nerves.
+Why You Need It: Calcium is important for the development of foetal bones, heart, muscles and nerves.

 How Much You Need: Approximately 1000 mg per day

-Egg and dairy are some of the best sources of protein.
-Some vegan protein pregnancy options and why you need it is mentioned below.
+Eggs and dairy are some of the best sources of protein.
+Some vegan protein pregnancy options and why you need protein are mentioned below.

-Why You Need: Protein is essential for hormone and cell development of your baby.
+Why You Need It: Protein is essential for the hormone and cell development of your baby.